 - ½ cup butter (salted, softened at room temperature)

 - 3 cups confectioners sugar

-Preheat your oven to 325 degrees F (162 degrees C).
-Butter or spray your 9 x 13 baking pan with non-stick cooking spray, and mash your overripe bananas, then melt the butter and set aside to cool slightly.
+- Preheat your oven to 325 degrees F (162 degrees C).
+Butter or spray your 9 x 13 baking pan with non-stick cooking spray, mash your overripe bananas, then melt the butter and set aside to cool slightly.

-- Add the buttermilk (see the 'buttermilk' section of our baking and cooking substitutions if you do not have buttermilk on hand), stir in thoroughly, then add the dry ingredient mixture to the wet banana mixture.
+- Add the buttermilk (see the 'buttermilk' section of our baking and cooking substitutions if you do not have buttermilk on hand), combine thoroughly for about 1 minute.

 - Combine the mashed bananas and melted butter, then add to the beaten egg mixture.
 Add the vanilla extract (or paste) and mix thoroughly (1-2 minutes).

 - Add the all-purpose and cake flours and mix until the batter is fairly smooth (other than some banana lumps) then transfer to your greased 9 x 13 baking pan.
 Bake at 325 degrees F (162 degrees C) for 50-60 minutes.

 - Start checking the cake at the 45 minute mark by inserting a toothpick or knife into the center of the cake until it comes out clean.
 Remove from the oven once baked thoroughly and allow to cool for about 10 minutes, then transfer into the refrigerator to cool completely.

 - Cream the softened cream cheese and butter together until smooth.
 Add the remaining ingredients: confectioners sugar, heavy whipping cream, vanilla extract (or paste), and ground cinnamon.
 Beat together using a hand mixer or whisk.